Why is my horse spooky or sharp, and can a horse calmer help?

 Some horse calmers are fast acting mainly found in paste form administered straight into the horse’s mouth using a syringe.
-Other calmers take time to build up in the horse’s system usually in a powder, pellet, or liquid form.
+Whereas another horse calmer can take time to build up in the horse’s system, usually in a powder, pellet, or liquid form.
 They work by reducing stress, anxiety, providing focus and relaxation.

 They may be a viable option for you if your horse is green and easily upset or you may be introducing them to a new environment.
 If your horse is continuously sharp and difficult, or they have become difficult with increased stabling during Winter.
 You are competing your horse where performance is poor because of spooking or sharpness.

-Synovium offers several calming solutions for your horse from certified everyday calmers such as Mgnium to our instant Calmingard syringes.
+Synovium offers several calming supplements for your horse from certified daily calmers such as Mgnium to our instant Calmingard syringes.